arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

   ArduinoCloud.printDebugInfo();
 }
 ```

 **Explanation:**

 The `setup` function in Arduino programming is a crucial function that executes once when the Arduino board is powered on or reset.
 It’s responsible for initializing settings and configuring the system before the main program starts running.
 In the `setup` function, you typically establish communication (such as starting the serial monitor), configure pin modes, connect to networks, and initialize variables and libraries.
 This function ensures the Arduino is fully prepared for the `loop` function that follows, allowing for continuous and smooth operation.
 In this sketch, we are setting up:

 1. **Serial Communication Initialization**:
-   - `Serial.begin(9600);`: Initializes the serial communication at a baud rate of 9600, allowing you to monitor the device's output through the Serial Monitor.
+- `Serial.begin(9600);`: Initializes the serial communication at a baud rate of 9600 bps, allowing you to monitor the device's output through the Serial Monitor.

 2. **Delay**:
 - `delay(1500);`: A delay of 1.5 seconds is introduced to ensure that the Serial Monitor has time to open before continuing.

 3. **Properties Initialization**:
 - `initProperties();`: This function is defined later in the code and is responsible for linking the local variables with the Arduino Cloud properties.

 4. **Arduino Cloud Connection**:
 - `ArduinoCloud.begin(ArduinoIoTPreferredConnection);`: This command connects the device to the Arduino Cloud using the specified WiFi credentials.

 5. **Debugging Information**:
 - `setDebugMessageLevel(2);`: Sets the level of debug information.
 A higher number provides more detailed information about network and cloud connection states.
 The default is 0 (only errors), and the maximum is 4 (most detailed).
 - `ArduinoCloud.printDebugInfo();`: Prints debug information about the cloud connection to the Serial Monitor.

-**Third Section: Loop Function**
+### Third Section: Loop Function

 ```arduino
 void loop() {